US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 What is the IAU ETF? ⌄

 IAU is the iShares Gold Trust — it holds physical gold bullion in vaulted storage on behalf of shareholders.
-One share represents a fractional ounce of gold (currently ~1/100th of an ounce).
+One share represents a fractional ounce of gold (currently ~1/100th of an ounce, much smaller than GLD's ~1/10th oz per share).
 TER is 0.25%.
 No distributions are paid because gold doesn't generate income.
 Suited to investors wanting allocated gold exposure without storing bullion personally.

 IAU vs GLD — what's the difference? ⌄

 Both hold physical gold bullion in vaulted storage; both are auditable; both track the spot gold price closely.
 IAU (iShares) charges 0.25% TER vs GLD (SPDR) at 0.40%.
-Over 30 years on a NZ$10,000 holding the cost difference is roughly NZ$450.
+Over 30 years on a NZ$10,000 holding the cost difference is roughly NZ$450 in foregone gold ounces.
 GLD has higher liquidity and tighter bid-ask spreads — meaningful for traders.
 For NZ buy-and-hold investors, IAU typically wins on cost.

 Can NZ residents buy IAU? ⌄